Anthropic Releases Claude 3 Generative AI Models Claiming to Beat GPT-4

 Claude 3’s models also bring multimodal operations to the table with vision capabilities that can process different visual formats like PDFs and images, which all beat OpenAI’s GPT-4V.
 The attempt to outperform GPT-4 is becoming a familiar refrain.
 Google made similar boasts about its Gemini Ultra model in at least some benchmarks.
 GPT-4 is likely to maintain its role as the model others are compared to for a while to come.

 Anthropic’s new set of models comes just a few months after the debut of Claude 2.1 in November.
 The startup raised $100 million from SK Telecom in August, which came after a $450 million round in May.
 In between, it released the now-superseded Claude 2.0 as well as the smaller and faster Claude Instant 1.2.
 The startup also began taking in revenue through a paid version of Claude called Claude Pro.
 The $20 per month chatbot offers quintupled usage and faster access compared to Claude’s free service.
-Claude 2.1 will only boost its place in the market, and the recent chaos at OpenAI may make it an even more appealing alternative to ChatGPT for enterprise clients.
-A new and better LLM is obviously of interest, especially out of the OpenAI camp, but Voicebot founder Bret Kinsella pointed out in our Synthedia newsletter that the implications go beyond just OpneAI and Anthropic.
+A new and better LLM is obviously of interest, especially one that is unconnected to OpenAI, but Voicebot founder Bret Kinsella pointed out in our Synthedia newsletter that the implications go beyond just OpneAI and Anthropic.

 “The other winner here is Amazon Bedrock.
 Azure is winning many enterprise generative AI deals today because it is the only public cloud option for accessing OpenAI’s foundation models.
 When OpenAI had the two most performant models in GPT-3.5 and GPT-4, the other cloud ecosystems were at a competitive disadvantage.
 Now AWS has a true GPT-4 rival in Claude 3, while Google Cloud has that model coming soon to sit alongside the Gemini model family,” Kinsella wrote.
 “Competition among LLM providers is about to get more interesting.
 The biggest unknown at the moment is when GPT-5 will be released (or GPT-4.5) and how much it will raise the performance bar.
 Epoch 2 of the LLM wars has arrived.”